fossasia/eventyay-tickets/doc/administrator/installation.rst

 packages like ``build-essential``, ``libssl-dev``, and ``gettext``, plus ``libmysqlclient-dev`` if you use MariaDB.

-Please note that pretalx requires Python 3.6 – if your operating system doesn't come with Python 3.6, please either find an alternative source for your system, or build it from source.
+Please note that pretalx requires Python 3.6 or Python 3.7 – if your operating system doesn't come with one of those Python versions, please either find an alternative source for your system, or build it from source.

 .. note::
    You may need to replace all following mentions of ``pip`` with ``pip3.6``.